hazeez/datasciencia/content/posts/hypothesis-testing.md

 This probablility is called as the _p-value_

-If we say the _p_value_ or probability is `2%`, it means that our sample has `2%` chances of going wrong in rejecting the null hypothesis.
+If we say the _p-value_ or probability is `2%`, it means that our sample has `2%` chances of going wrong in rejecting the null hypothesis.

-If we say the _p_value_ or probability is `30%`, it means that our sample has `30%` chances of going wrong in rejecting the null hypothesis and our chances of getting a promotion will be adversely impacted.
+If we say the _p-value_ or probability is `30%`, it means that our sample has `30%` chances of going wrong in rejecting the null hypothesis and our chances of getting a promotion will be adversely impacted.

 But, we are humans and we need to have a leeway (a threshold) for making some mistakes / error with the samples.